HandsOnDataViz/book/docs/HandsOnDataViz.md

 <img src="images/05-chart/scatter-data.png" alt="Data for a scatterplot is usually represented in 3 columns: x-values, y-values, and labels." width="350px" />
 <p class="caption">
-Figure 78: Data for a scatterplot is usually represented in 3 columns: x-values, y-values, and labels.
+Figure 79: Data for a scatterplot is usually represented in 3 columns: x-values, y-values, and labels.
 </p>

-To build a scatter chart, select the **two** columns that contain your numeric data, and go to *Insert &gt; Chart*.
+To build a scatter chart, select the *two* columns that contain your numeric data, and go to *Insert &gt; Chart*.
 Google Sheets will likely to guess the chart type and you will see a scatterplot, but if not, you can always manually pick Scatter chart from the *Chart type* dropdown.